openfl/OpenFLDevelopersGuide/mouse-input/mouse-input-example-wordsearch.md

 # Mouse input example: WordSearch {#mouse-input-example-wordsearch}

 This example demonstrates user interaction by handling mouse events.
-Users build as many words as possible from a random grid of letters, spelling by moving horizontally or vertically in the grid, but never using the same letter twice.This example demonstrates the following features of ActionScript 3.0:
+Users build as many words as possible from a random grid of letters, spelling by moving horizontally or vertically in the grid, but never using the same letter twice.This example demonstrates the following features of Haxe:

 • Building a grid of components dynamically